Liberty Station, San Diego

 Liberty Station is a mixed-use development in San Diego, California, on the site of the former Naval Training Center San Diego.
 It is located in the Point Loma community of San Diego.
-It has a waterfront location, on a boat channel off of San Diego Bay, just west of the San Diego Airport and a few miles north of Downtown San Diego.
-The 361 acre project includes several distinct districts: a retail and commercial district, a promenade focused on nonprofit activities, an educational district, a residential district, a hotel district, an office district, and a park/open space area along the boat channel.
+It has a waterfront location, on a boat channel off San Diego Bay, just west of San Diego International Airport and a few miles north of downtown San Diego.
+The 361 acre project includes several distinct districts: a retail and commercial district, a promenade focused on nonprofit activities, an arts district, educational district, residential district, hotel district, office district, worship centers, and a 40-acre park/open space area along the boat channel, for recreational activities and special events.

-The Naval Training Center site is listed on the National Register of Historic Places, and many of the individual structures are designated as historic by the city of San Diego.
-Dozens of the historical buildings are being adapted for stores, offices, schools, and other purposes.
+The Naval Training Center site is listed on the National Register of Historic Places, and many of the individual structures are designated as historic by the City of San Diego.
+Dozens of the historical buildings are being adapted for stores, offices, schools, art galleries, and other purposes.

 History

 The project started when the Navy announced in 1993 that it was closing the San Diego training center.
 The City of San Diego created a 27-member commission to determine what to do with the site.
 The commission developed and the city accepted a detailed plan that served as the basis for a request for quotation from a master developer; The Corky McMillin Company was selected.
 The base closed with a ceremony on March 21, 1997.

-In November 2012 Phase Two of the renovation was completed, bringing the total number of buildings successfully adapted to fifteen.
+In November 2012, Phase Two of the renovation was completed, bringing the total number of buildings successfully adapted to fifteen.
 The nonprofit NTC Foundation oversees the development of the historic and nonprofit area.
 According to Foundation director Alan Ziter, "This is the largest historical preservation project in San Diego and it's also the city's largest arts and culture project in terms of size and scope.
 It's been slow and steady.
 But we'll get it done."

-In 2014 the NTC Command Center was named in honor of Richard “Dick” Laub, a Point Loma realtor and Navy veteran, after his widow donated $1.5 million USD to the NTC Foundation.
+In 2014, the NTC Command Center was named in honor of Richard “Dick” Laub, a Point Loma realtor and Navy veteran, after his widow donated $1.5 million USD to the NTC Foundation.